 The generalized Lanczos algorithm can provide a universal method for constructing the wave function under the group structure of Hamiltonian.
 Based on this fact, we obtain an open two-mode squeezed state as the quantum origin for the curvature perturbation.
 In light of this wave function in the open system, we successfully develop a new method to calculate its corresponding power spectrum by using the Bogoliubov transformation.
 Unlike traditional approaches, we explicitly retain the Bogoliubov coefficients in terms of the squeezing amplitude \( r_k \) and the squeezing rotation angle \( \phi_k \).
 As a result, the power spectrum of the open two-mode squeezed state will match that of the Bunch-Davies vacuum numerically.
 Furthermore, the derivation of the open two-mode squeezed state relies on the second kind Meixner polynomial (equivalent to the generalized Lanczos algorithm) and the symmetry of the Hamiltonian.
 Therefore, our research may offer a new insight into the calculation of the correlation functions through a group-theoretic perspective.

-\section{Introduction}
+\section{introduction}

-The inflationary paradigm \cite{Guth:1980zm,Starobinsky:1980te,Linde:1981mu} provides an elegant solution to the fundamental puzzles in the standard Big Bang cosmology, namely, the flatness problem, the horizon problem, magnetic monopole, and $\it etc$.
-The quantum fluctuations in the vacuum state of the quasi-de Sitter expansion will predict the power spectrum of the primordial curvature perturbation \cite{Mukhanov:1990me,Martin:2024qnn}, which is nearly scale-invariant constrained by the cosmic microwave background (CMB) \cite{Planck:2018jri}.
-Due to the CMB, we enter the era of the precise cosmology, therefore, the current and upcoming observations can probe the primordial curvature that is beyond the standard inflationary models \cite{CORE:2016ymi,CMB-S4:2020lpa,LiteBIRD:2022cnt,Euclid:2023shr,Mergulhao:2023ukp,Antony:2024vrx}.
+The inflationary paradigm \cite{Guth:1980zm,Starobinsky:1980te,Linde:1981mu} addresses several fundamental issues in standard Big Bang cosmology, including the flatness problem, the horizon problem, and the magnetic monopole problem.
+Quantum fluctuations in the vacuum state during quasi-de Sitter expansion predict the power spectrum of primordial curvature perturbations \cite{Mukhanov:1990me,Martin:2024qnn}, which is nearly scale-invariant as constrained by observations of the cosmic microwave background (CMB) \cite{Planck:2018jri}.
+The advent of high-precision CMB measurements has initiated an era of precision cosmology.
+Consequently, current and forthcoming observations are capable of probing primordial curvature perturbations beyond the predictions of standard inflationary models. \cite{CORE:2016ymi,CMB-S4:2020lpa,LiteBIRD:2022cnt,Euclid:2023shr,Mergulhao:2023ukp,Antony:2024vrx}.